-CMAP 245 Advanced Database Applications
+CMAP 245 Database Applications

-Intended for the intermediate database user, this course covers topics such as subforms, integration of databases with other applications, customization, and macros.
-It also introduces VBA.
-Together with CMAP 242, this will create a complete and thorough database series.
-PREREQUISITE(S): CMAP 242 or consent of department.
+Covers the creation and design of databases, creation and manipulation of database objects to include tables, forms, queries, reports, macros, and modules for practical business applications.
+Topics also include integration of databases with other applications, customization, and also introduces VBA.
+PREREQUISITE(S): CMAP 120 or consent of department.
 Three hours each week.
 Formerly CA 240.
-3 semester hours